marcohamersma/react-bem-helper/readme.md

 bemHelper(); // returns { className: 'c-componentName' }
 ```

-The bemHelper supports up to three arguments: Element, Modifiers, and extra classes:
+The bemHelper supports up to three arguments: element, modifiers, and extra classes:

 #### Element
 To generate a class like `c-componentName__header`, pass `"header"` as the first argument to the bemHelper: